- Founding Partner

 Mr. Sapone has taught advanced trial techniques and federal practice to thousands of lawyers.
 He has mentored more than a dozen law and university students.
 He teaches at the Manhattan federal courthouse annually.

 Since the coronavirus shutdown, Mr. Sapone wrote the course curriculum for, and recruited 19 lawyers to teach, a 10-week, 15-hour federal practice CLE series.
 During this time, Mr. Sapone has been invited to serve as a panelist who has taught other criminal defense lawyers five continuing legal education seminars.
-He has moderated three.
-These seminars focused on federal practice and trial practice, and they attracted more than 1,000 remote attendances.
+He has moderated six of these seminars focused on federal practice and trial practice, and they attracted more than 1,000 remote attendances.

 Having represented corporate CEOs and Wall Street broker-dealers, Mr. Sapone also has been invited to lecture for the Association of Certified Fraud Examiners.He is often sought to share his extensive knowledge of criminal law with the public.
 He has appeared as a legal analyst on CNN, Headline News, Court TV, MSNBC, Fox 5, and TRUTV.

 Mr. Sapone is fluent in Spanish.
 He has represented hundreds of people from Central and South America and the Caribbean.
 He has appeared as a legal analyst on Telemundo and Univision, as well as on international Spanish radio.

 Mr. Sapone’s high profile cases have been printed in the New York Times, Wall Street Journal, Bloomberg Business Week, Crain’s New York Business, the NACDL Champion, and numerous New York City and local newspapers.